 Think mobile phones or utilities.
-Everyone has opened a bill only for it to be substantially higher than they had budgeted for.
-In the early days of data roaming this was commonplace.
-Mobile users had access to a new, exciting service and used it liberally without really thinking through the costs they were incurring.
+Everyone has opened a bill only to find it is substantially higher than they had expected.
+In the early days of data roaming, this was commonplace.
+Mobile users had access to a new, exciting service and used it liberally without thinking about the costs they were incurring.

 Crippling cloud costs

-Without question, the adoption of the cloud has been strengthened by the many ‘pay-per-use’ services and, although many enterprises have been able to prosper from this model, it still prevents accurate forecasting of IT spend and you therefore run the risk of painful consequences if not managed effectively.
+Without question, the adoption of the cloud has been strengthened by the many ‘pay-per-use’ services and, although many enterprises have been able to prosper from this model, it still prevents accurate forecasting of IT spend risking re-run the risk of painful consequences if not managed effectively.

 So how do businesses harness the cloud whist insulating themselves from extreme financial implications?

 Finding the root cause of cloud bill shock

 There are several reasons why you might suffer cloud bill shock.
 Probably the biggest factor is choosing the wrong service type and pricing model.
 Many businesses will opt for the on-demand ‘pay-per-use’ model as they don’t want to make a long term commitment to a single provider.

 The simplicity of the cloud and its self-service attributes, mean it’s easy to fire up virtual machines (VMs) whenever they’re needed.
 This can also lead to users over-provisioning and building VMs with far more resources than they need, simply because they can.

 Another common cause of cloud bill shock comes from VMs which are provisioned and then forgotten about.
 This can occur when VMs are fired up for testing or ‘just in case’ scenarios and are then not decommissioned.

 To prevent bill shock it’s important you use a cloud provider you can trust to support and guide you through your migration to the cloud and then in your ongoing usage patterns.
-Having someone else keep a watchful eye over your service consumption, while making sure you’re on a service model that’s right for you, are often overlooked in the provider selection process.
-When we built CloudGate, Spherica’s cloud platform, we had these needs directly in mind.
+Having someone else keep a watchful eye over your service consumption is often overlooked in the provider selection process.